sthuebner/cascalog-wiki/Built-in-operations.md

 ## lazy-generator

 ## limit
-A buffer that does most work in mappers to return the top N tuples.
+An efficient buffer that does most work in mappers to return the top N tuples.

 Some examples using the playground: